Stanley Stahl: Early life

-Stanley Stahl was born to a Jewish family on June 16, 1924 in New York City.
+Stanley Stahl was born to a Jewish family on June 16, 1924, in New York City.
 His father, Max Stahl, was a butcher in Brooklyn.
 He had a sister, Beatrice Marans.

 Stahl graduated from New York University, where he received a bachelor's degree in accounting.
 He served in the United States Army.

 Career

 Stahl started his career as a real estate broker in Manhattan.
-He invested in Manhattan real estate, eventually owning both 277 Park Avenue in Midtown Manhattan and The Ansonia on the Upper West Side.
-He was also the co-owner of the Lunt-Fontanne Theatre with the Nederlander Organization.
-In 1982, he acquired the AT&T Building located between 55th Street and 56th Street in Manhattan (now owned by Joseph Chetrit).
+He invested in Manhattan real estate, eventually owning both 277 Park Avenue in Midtown Manhattan and the Ansonia on the Upper West Side.
+He was also the co-owner of Broadway's Lunt-Fontanne Theatre with the Nederlander Organization.
+In 1982, he acquired the AT&T Building on Madison Avenue in Midtown Manhattan.

 In 1969, Stahl co-founded Hirstan Associates, a real estate investment firm, with Abraham Hirschfeld.
 They owned buildings in Sutton Place.
 However, when Hirschfeld wanted out of the partnership in 1992, Stahl accused the latter of unfair profit distribution.
 In retaliation, Stahl was accused of racial discrimination against tenants.
 In 1998, Hirschfeld was indicted of hiring a hitman to murder Stahl in 1996.

 Stahl acquired the Apple Bank for Savings for US$174 million in a hostile takeover in 1990.
 He was its sole owner.